The Battle of Algiers: Retrospective appraisal and influence

 The Battle of Algiers has influenced numerous filmmakers.
 The American film director Stanley Kubrick praised the film's artistry in an interview with the French magazine Positif: "All films are, in a sense, false documentaries.
 One tries to approach reality as much as possible, only it's not reality.
 There are people who do very clever things, which have completely fascinated and fooled me.
 For example, The Battle of Algiers.
 It's very impressive."
 Also, according to Anthony Frewin, Kubrick's personal assistant, he stated: "When I started work for Stanley in September 1965 he told me that I couldn't really understand what cinema was capable of without seeing The Battle of Algiers.
 He was still enthusing about it prior to his death."
 The Greek-French political filmmaker Costa-Gavras cited the film as an influence on his filmmaking.
 The American filmmaker Steven Soderbergh took inspiration from the film while directing the drug war drama Traffic, noting that it (along with Costa-Gavras's Z) had "that great feeling of things that are caught, instead of staged, which is what we were after."
 The German filmmaker Werner Herzog admired the film and made it one of the few films designated as required viewing to his film school students.
+The American filmmaker Kathryn Bigelow named it her favorite movie of all time and praised its unrelenting "metronome of tension".